right-rudder/blue-skies-astro/src/content/training-programs/en/spin-endorsement.md

   - title: Complete Ground Instruction
     subTitle: Learn the aerodynamics of spins, stall progression, causes of unintentional spins, and FAA requirements for spin training.
   - title: Fly With a Qualified Instructor
-    subTitle: Conduct spin training flights with a certified instructor in a spin-approved aircraft—practicing safe entry, sustained spins, and proper recovery techniques.
+    subTitle: Conduct spin training flights with a certified instructor in a spin-approved aircraft , practicing safe entry, sustained spins, and proper recovery techniques.
   - title: Demonstrate Spin Recovery Proficiency
     subTitle: You must clearly demonstrate safe, consistent recovery from spins and an understanding of how to teach spin awareness to others.
   - title: Receive Your Logbook Endorsement